ckormanyos/real-time-cpp/readme.md

 [PiZero boot contents for an SD card](./ref_app/target/micros/bcm2835_raspi_b/startup/SD_CARD/PiZero) running the bare-metal reference application are included in this repo.
 The program toggles the GPIO status LED  at GPIO index `0x47`.

+Target `v850es_fx2` uses a classic Renesas(R) V850es/Fx2 core.
+The upd703231 microcontroller derivative on an F-Line _Drive_ _It_
+starter kit is used.

 For other compatible boards, feel free contact me directly or submit an issue requesting support for your desired target system.